suhasmn95/Projects/ChatterBox/README.md

 - The server listens for incoming connections on 'localhost' (127.0.0.1) at port '12345'.
 - For each connected client, a new thread is spawned to handle communication independently.
 - Messages received from a client are broadcast to all other connected clients.
+- **Server-side GUI**: Displays a list of connected clients and allows the server admin to terminate selected clients.
 ## **Client** ('client.py'):
 - The client connects to the server at localhost:12345.
 - The GUI is created using Tkinter, where users can type and send messages.